McLabraid/Apache-Malicious-Log-Generator/README.md

 ### Standard Traffic
 Standard traffic can be toggled within the tool to act as traffic on the application.

-### Malicous Traffic
+### Malicious Traffic
-Malicious traffic can be seperated into three different types, these being:
+Malicious traffic can be separated into three different types, these being:

 **Denial of Service**